Hospital Compliance Consultants & Lawyers

 We have touched on recordkeeping, but it bears repeating: When it comes to defending against a federal healthcare fraud audit or investigation, thorough documentation can be essential to avoiding substantial financial liability and other penalties.
 Hospitals’ federal healthcare compliance programs should include comprehensive recordkeeping provisions, and the importance of adequate recordkeeping should be emphasized to personnel at all levels of the organization.
 This is why it’s important to have experienced hospital compliance consultants working with your team.

 10. Defense of Audits and Investigations

 Finally, in the event of an audit or investigation, the hospital’s compliance program should serve as both a resource for responding to auditors and investigators and as the key source of evidence against any potential allegations of noncompliance.
 The compliance program should include protocols for engaging defense counsel, assembling a response team, preserving records, and executing other key defense measures, and it should instill confidence that any allegations of billing fraud, Anti-Kickback Statute violations, or other compliance issues will be resolved in the hospital’s favor.

-Our federal healthcare compliance lawyers are available to speak with hospital administrators and executives across the country regarding their facilities’ compliance obligations.
+Our hospital compliance lawyers are available to speak with hospital administrators and executives across the country regarding their facilities’ compliance obligations.
 If you have questions and would like to speak with a member of our compliance team in confidence, please call 888-680-1745 or request a free initial consultation online today.